mwpenny/portal64-still-alive/README.md

 Please follow specific release instructions to get ROM running on your target hardware.

-Because this demake has been in development for many years, it has made significant progress in both gameplay systems and fidelity including:
+Because this demake has been in development for over a year, it has made significant progress in both gameplay systems and fidelity including:

 - Twelve+ test chambers completed
 - Fully functioning portals, and gun